magento-hackathon/operation-frontend-steward/proposals/03-dry-principles.md

 ### Improvement

-If the ```downloadable``` module needs to add a few lines to the cart renderer, do not duplicate the entire renderer template.
+If the ```bundle``` and ```downloadable``` modules need to add a few lines to the ```checkout``` cart renderer, do not duplicate the entire renderer template.

-Just modify the cart renderer with a fragment template that conditionally renders based on the product type.
-For non-core modules, a third-party could use a generic layout container into which new blocks could be inserted.
+Just modify the ```checkout``` cart renderer with a fragment template that conditionally renders based on the product type.

+For non-core modules, a third-party could make use of a generic layout container into which new blocks could be inserted.
+Magento should not use them though, all core templates should be explicitly inserted for clarity.